Churchyard cross, St Mary's churchyard

 original location, are considered worthy of protection.

-The remains of the churchyard cross at St Mary's Church, Tetford, represent a good example of a medieval standing cross with a rare carved base.
-Situated to the south east of the south porch it is believed to stand in its original position.
-Minimal disturbance of the area immediately surrounding the cross indicates that archaeological deposits relating to the monument's construction and use are likely to survive intact.
+The churchyard cross at Marston is a good example of a medieval standing cross with a stepped base which was restored in the early post-medieval period.
+Situated near the south porch, the cross is believed to stand in or near its original position.
+Limited disturbance of the area immediately surrounding the cross indicates that archaeological deposits relating to the monument's construction and use in this location are likely to survive intact.
+While parts of the cross have survived from medieval times, the post-medieval restoration has resulted in its continued function as a public monument and amenity.

 the south porch.
-The cross is medieval in date and is constructed of
+The cross is medieval in origin with post-medieval additions.

 MAP EXTRACT The site of the monument is shown on the attached map extract.
 It includes a 1 metre boundary around the archaeological features, considered to be essential for the monument's support and preservation.